legna7/Python/README.md

 # Python

-==> Resolutions for the [Course on Video](https://www.youtube.com/channel/UCrWvhVmt0Qac3HgsjQK62FQ) online of professor Gustavo Guanabara.
+==> Resolutions for the online [Course on Video](https://www.youtube.com/channel/UCrWvhVmt0Qac3HgsjQK62FQ) classes of professor Gustavo Guanabara.
 Suitable for beginners in the Python language.

 The resolutions are divided into three worlds scenarios:
 * World 1: (variables, operators, modules, text manipulations and colors);